parth-2005/odoo-2025/frontend/README_backend.md

 - `GET /flows` - Get company's approval flow

 ### Audit

+### Role-based access & scoping
+The API enforces strict role-based scoping for visibility and approvals.
+Summary:

+- Admin: full access to company resources.
+Can create/update flows and view all expenses.
+- Manager: can see their own expenses and expenses of their direct reports only.
+Managers can approve expenses only for their direct reports.
+- Employee: can see and submit only their own expenses and cannot approve other users' expenses.

+These rules apply to the `/expenses` endpoints and approval flows.
+When a query parameter `user_id` is provided to `/expenses`, the backend enforces the same scoping rules and will return 403 if the requester is not allowed to view that user's expenses.

+If you need multi-level reporting (manager of manager), we can extend the scoping logic to walk the reporting tree.

 # Expense Management API

 This README documents the HTTP endpoints, request/response examples, and data models for the Expense Management API in this repository.